vercel-solutions/next-app-router-workshop/README.md

 And more.

 ## Exercises
 Our team decided to migrate this app from the Next.js basics workshop, from pages to App Router.
+They did their best and gave you a Next.js with app router application but it's not following the best practices.
 You were assigned for the task.

+You should make this app work as you think it's the best way to do it.
+Add comments to your code to explain your choices.

 Don't forget to:
 * Pass a locale to the Schedule component